-It is the trunk of the elephant, in particular, which fascinates me.
-I originally thought the trunk was just for drinking through, but later learnt that elephants use their trunks for breathing, smelling, producing sound, touching and grasping objects.
+The trunk of the elephant, in particular, fascinates me.
+While I originally thought it was just for drinking through, I later learnt that elephants use their trunks for breathing, smelling, producing sound, touching and grasping objects.

-I put this knowledge into my work, making sure the trunks were an integral part of Ellie and Billy’s craftsmanship, and also their character.
+I put this knowledge into my work, making sure the trunks were an integral part of Ellie and Billy’s craftsmanship.

-There is a sacred bond elephants share with their family members; they gather and migrate in groups and it is for this reason I created Ellie and Billy as a pair.
+There is a sacred bond elephants share with their family members.
+They gather and migrate in groups and this is why I created my metal elephant sculptures as a pair.

 It was my desire to capture the allure, magnitude and beauty of African elephants that has always fascinated me.

 These metal elephant sculptures won the People’s Choice Award at the 2017 Melbourne International Flower & Garden Show.